KathrotiyaPrushti/22IT058_-Summer-Internship-2/README.md

 By completing this internship, I gained practical experience in:

-- Using cloud storage services (AWS S3 / GCP Storage)
+- Using cloud storage services (AWS S3)
 - Monitoring cloud applications and configuring alerts
 - Designing distributed architectures across multiple cloud platforms
 - Implementing secure access control and encryption in the cloud